RendersJens/ImWIP/docs/source/installation.rst

 - pylops
 - tqdm

-There is also a C++/CUDA backend, which is a bit faster then the numba backend, and it can be accessed from any language that supports a C interface functions.
+There is also a C++/CUDA backend, which is a bit faster than the numba backend, and it can be accessed from any language that supports a C interface functions.
 It will automatically compile if the following dependencies are met:

 - linux
 - cython